Coto-Studio/hugo-lawless-rw/content/services/caulking-and-sealants.md

 weight: 2
 ---

+It is recommended to replace the caulking and sealants on your parking garage or building approximately every 10 years.
+According to manufacturers, most sealants have a life expectancy of 10 years.
+UV light will degrade the sealants along with other variables to the point of failures, leading to water intrusion, and this can be damaging to concrete and structural steel components.
+If you own or manage a property and see failed caulking, give us a call and we will provide a proposal that includes recommendations along with pricing you can use to budget for repairs.

 - Inspections and condition assessments
 - Leak and water tests
 - Sealant replacement in all facade substrates and parking garages